chadoh/hellointerweb/README.md

-hellointerweb
+Hello Interweb
 =============

+I'll change you now.

+---

-An introduction to web development for people who think they wouldn't be good at it
+An introduction to web development for people who think they wouldn't be good at it.